d-baker/navsite/_posts/2014-12-9-memorising-pi.markdown

 ---
 I have a thing for memorising strings of numbers.
 I've committed numerous card/account/phone numbers to memory, and that's useful as it saves having to check every time the number is needed for something.
 But recently I embarked on an exercise in numerical memorisation which has no practical application whatsoever.

-I've read about people memorising so-and-so digits of pi and it always struck me as one of those signature nerd things to do.
+I've read about people memorising so-and-so digits of pi and it always struck me as one of those <!--break--> signature nerd things to do.
 I guess that's what appealed to me, in the end.
 I wanted to be one of *those* nerds.
 Plus, memorising numbers is just fun, and I wanted to challenge myself.
 So, a few months I added a card to Anki that had "recite pi" on the front and 3.14159265358 on the back.
 I used the [pi command](http://packages.ubuntu.com/lucid/math/pi) to get the digits, and I plan on stopping when I reach the end of the default number of decimal places printed (since the precision determines the digits anyway, I can't exactly increase it now).

 I can't remember what I did to start with, but I've fallen into a pattern of learning 4 new digits at a time, appending them to the rest of the digits I already know.
 I highlight the newly-added digits in bold so I know which ones I need to be committing ot memory.
 This technique has had an interesting consequence.